zapproject/HackTheVirus.org/README.md

 # ☣️ Welcome To HackTheVirus.org! ☣️
 The international initiative to combat infectious diseases like COVID-19, Influenza, and much more.

+Join the Discord to communicate and help us hack the Virus!: [Hack The Virus Discord](https://discord.gg/qZG5qCm)

 Visit [HackTheVirus.org](https://HackTheVirus.org) to view the current version of the app.

 Our goal is to build an app designed around public health, reporting, testing, information, resources, and emerging news.
 This App is the control center to focus all active development and projects pertaining to infectious diseases and to crowdsource creative solutions among talented programmers and universities across the globe!

 ![coronavirusrun](https://media.giphy.com/media/IbmS6XKR5fTVchlxcN/giphy.gif "running from covid")

-## Hackathon
+## March Kickoff Hackathon

-The HackTheVirus 2020 Hackathon will be taking place Virtually and in person
+The HackTheVirus 2020 Hackathon will be taking place Virtually and in Person (depending on your location) on Saturday March 14th & Sunday March 15th The goal will be to create an app, technology, device, or biohack which will prevent, cure, or slow the spread of COVID-19.
+There are no rules any previous inventions, code, devices, or biological agents can be used to acchieve these goals.

+### Submission

+### Stream

 [Hack The Virus Discord](https://discord.gg/qZG5qCm)